By Melanie Lockwood Herman

 - Make certain that the information presented in your renewal or new coverage applications is clear, complete and likely to be understood by someone who knows little or nothing about your nonprofit or your corner of the nonprofit sector (e.g., social services, literacy, outdoor recreation).
 There is no guarantee that the same underwriter who reviewed your application will be involved on your account this year.
 Don’t use jargon or acronyms on your insurance applications, particularly when describing the operations (and exposures) of your nonprofit and the risk management measures you have in place to minimize the likelihood of claims arising.

-- Keep in mind that when you’re applying for coverage, you’re selling your “insurability” to a provider who is going to risk a large sum of capital in exchange for a relatively small annual premium.
-More than a clean claims record is required to convince an underwriter that your nonprofit should be offered sexual abuse coverage limits in the first place, or the high limits you might be seeking.
-A funder’s requirement that your nonprofit purchase coverage at a certain limit of liability is of little consequence to the carrier.
+- Keep in mind that when you’re applying for coverage, you’re selling your “insurability” to a provider who is going to risk capital in exchange for an annual premium.
+You’ll need more than a compelling mission to convince underwriters that your nonprofit should be offered the sexual abuse coverage limits you want or believe you require.
+A funder’s requirement that your nonprofit purchase coverage at a certain limit of liability isn’t enough to convince a carrier that your nonprofit is a good risk when it comes to sexual abuse coverage.

 - Consider obtaining a quote for “claims-made” coverage for sexual abuse, instead of the preferred occurrence-based coverage.
 Although most insureds and insurance advisors would argue that insuring this risk on an occurrence form is desirable, keep in mind the possibility of forfeiting the preferred form in exchange for the desired coverage.

 - While considering the resources and circumstances facing your nonprofit, strive to have the most appropriate procedures in place and in use specifically to prevent abuse or unfounded allegations.
-More than just having such procedures in place however, be prepared to put them into effect.
+More than just having such procedures in place, however, make sure that your policies are consistently followed.
 A carrier will respond more favorably to a process which is shown to work than one which exists on paper.

 The author is grateful to the persons quoted in this article, as well as Peter Andrew of Council Services Plus; David Szerlip of David Szerlip & Associates; Debbie Markel of Markel Insurance Company; Andy Musilli of Andrew Musilli Insurance Agency; and John Kelly of Munich Re for their thoughtful suggestions with respect to the strategies listed above.

-Melanie Herman is executive director of the Nonprofit Risk Management Center.
+Melanie Herman is Executive Director of the Nonprofit Risk Management Center.
 To contact Melanie about any of the topics covered in this article or to request permission to reprint or adapt this article, send an e-mail to Melanie Herman.
-To speak with a staff member about risk management activities to manage the risk of abuse in your nonprofit, contact the Center at (703) 777-3504.
+To speak with a staff member about risk management activities to manage the risk of abuse in your nonprofit, contact NRMC at (703) 777-3504.